 The best VPN in the world right now is: ExpressVPN

 We have reviewed more than one hundred VPN providers, both free and paid and our top recommendation right now is ExpressVPN.
-That's because, while it's a paid option, its speed and robustness as well as the servers it has in nearly 100 countries worldwide and the multitude of apps which accommodate almost any of your devices.
+That's because, while it's a paid option, its speed and robustness as well as the servers it has in nearly 100 countries worldwide and accommodates almost any of your devices.

 It's not free, but it does come with a 30-day no-quibble money back guarantee and we highly recommend trying it over any free options - plus if you use the following link, you can claim 3 months free with an annual plan!